carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-use-auto.rst

   for (auto I = my_container.begin(), E = my_container.end(); I != E; ++I) {
   }

-The transform will only replace iterator type-specifiers when all of the following conditions are satisfied:
+The check will only replace iterator type-specifiers when all of the following conditions are satisfied:

 * The iterator is for one of the standard container in ``std`` namespace:

   * ``array``
   * ``deque``
   * ``forward_list``
   * ``list``
   * ``vector``
   * ``map``
   * ``multimap``
   * ``set``
   * ``multiset``
   * ``unordered_map``
   * ``unordered_multimap``
   * ``unordered_set``
   * ``unordered_multiset``
   * ``queue``
   * ``priority_queue``
   * ``stack``

 * The iterator is one of the possible iterator types for standard containers:

   * ``iterator``
   * ``reverse_iterator``
   * ``const_iterator``
   * ``const_reverse_iterator``

 * In addition to using iterator types directly, typedefs or other ways of